unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-1/lesson-1_development-environment-setting.md

 If you don’t yet have a `GitHub` account, create one using [this guide](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).

-If you’ve never uploaded to `GitHub` before, use [this guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories) to create a new repository (name it anything), then follow the instructions to upload via terminal.
+If you’ve never uploaded to `GitHub` before, use [this guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories) to create a new repository（name it anything）, then follow the instructions to upload via terminal.
 The following is a sample of commands to run from the `AVAX-AMM/` root: